 Remember that this is a good solution in a pinch, but it is not meant to provide electricity permanently.
 Also, the generator is probably not capable of powering all of the home’s appliances, so choose carefully.
 Overall, be sure to read the manufacturer's manual thoroughly.

 ECI can help you choose a generator to supply power to your home when the rest of the neighborhood goes dark.
-Click the button below to receive our Wattage Worksheet which will help figure out which home generator is right for you.
+Click the buttons below to schedule a free generator consultation or to download our Wattage Worksheet, which will help figure out which home generator is right for you.